topexam/.github/profile/README.md

 # Hi there

-We are TopThiThu (aka.
-Top Thi Thử) that the platform is built to support students, teacher easily creates and taking with the examination.
+We are TopExam (aka.
+Top Thi Thử) and the platform is built to support students, and teachers to easily create and take the examination.
 We will open-source many solutions that are researched and used in our platform.

 ## Technical